 Class standing and specific graduation requirements are determined by the graduation year, and will not change after enrollment in the freshman year.
-If a student does not meet the minimum requirements for graduation in their cohort, the minimum requirements for the following year's graduation requirements.
+If a student does not meet the minimum requirements for graduation in their cohort, they will need to meet the minimum requirements for the following year's graduation requirements.